 - Day Waterlilly or Star Lotus or Pygmy Water Lily

 - Latin Name

-- Occurs in pans, dams and pools in slow-flowing rivers.
-Grows in all provinces and also the Kruger National Park.
+- The Lilies occurs in pans, dams and pools in slow-flowing rivers and found throughout the world including in all provinces of South Africa and the Kruger National Park.

 - After they have been pollinated by bees or beetles, the flowers are drawn back under water where the seeds ripen.
 The ripe seeds float and are dispersed by water currents.
 They rise to the surface, float for a while, and finally sink into the mud, where they germinate.

 - The Lily is one of the most revered plants on earth and it is said that when Buddha died the flowers blossomed everywhere where he had walked.
 It is also the national flower of Bangladesh and Sri Lanka.